 Students attending non-Northwestern summer programs are not eligible for any form of financial assistance through Northwestern.

-For information about other summer study abroad scholarships and outside funding opportunities, please visit the study abroad summer scholarships page.
+For information about other summer study abroad scholarships and outside funding opportunities, please visit the study abroad scholarships page.